3\%-accurate predictions for the clustering of dark matter, haloes and subhaloes, over a wide range of cosmologies and scales: The performance of the scaling

 We now test the performance of the scaling technique applied to our optimal simulation suite.
 We consider a wide range in target cosmologies, covering $\sigma_8$, $\Omega_{\rm m}$, $\Omega_b$, $n_s$, $h$, $M_{\nu}$, $w_0$ \& $w_a$, for which we will compare direct $N$-body simulations and rescaling predictions.
 We refer to \S\ref{sec:the_sims} for details on the simulations we employ.

 For every target cosmology, we identify and employ the simulation in the original suite that would return the smallest error on the non-linear power spectrum at $k=1\,\ihMpc$.
 Since this could be a CPU intensive process, we trained a classification Artificial Neural Network (a.k.a ANN) using {\tt scikit-learn}\footnote{\url{https://scikit-learn.org}}, an open-source tool for data mining and data analysis for python.
 For the training sample, we feed the ANN with 10,000 target cosmologies and the optimal original cosmology to scale from using the theoretical prediction of the error of the scaling given by {\tt halofit} (see \S\ref{sec:halomodel} for more details).
 The misclassification error in the trained ANN prediction is less than $2\%$ (normally for cosmologies that are in the limit of two main cosmologies to be scaled from) and its execution time is less than 4 milliseconds for a single CPU.
-In practice, for all the target cosmologies except the most extreme ones ($\Omega_{\rm m} = 0.4,\ \Omega_{\rm m} = 0.36,\ h = 0.8\ \&\ h = 0.75$), \textsc{Nenya} will be the original simulation of choice.
+In practice, for all the target cosmologies except the most extreme ones ($\Omega_{\rm m} = 0.4,\ \Omega_{\rm m} = 0.36,\ h = 0.8,\ h = 0.75\ \&\ h = 0.7$), \textsc{Nenya} will be the original simulation of choice.
+This also means that, except from these 5 target cosmologies, we only test the change of a single parameter at a time.
+As it was mentioned in section~\ref{sec:Opt_Cosmo}, changing a single parameter does not necessarily achieves a better precision compared to changing many properties at the same time.
+We chose this selection of target cosmologies to improve the understanding of scaling each particular cosmological parameter.
+In Appendix A, we test the performance of the scaling when choosing target cosmologies over the whole parameter space, finding similar performances as those shown here.

 In addition to testing the performance for the dark matter power spectrum, we also test the power spectrum of haloes and subhaloes.
 We select the haloes (subhaloes) with a fix number density of $n=0.00316\ (0.01)\ h^{3} {\rm Mpc}^{-3}$ based on their mass (peak maximum circular velocity).
 The particular number density is the densest limit that ensures objects are properly resolved given our resolution while minimizing shot noise.
 Nevertheless, and although not shown here, we have verified our results are representative of those at other thresholds.
-Note that for the scaling of haloes and subhaloes, we use a mass-dependent displacement following the procedure of \cite{Mead:2014}.
+Note that for the scaling of haloes and subhaloes, we use a mass-dependent displacement (i.e. applying the displacement field of the matter component, weighted by the mass dependent bias of each structure) following the procedure of \cite{Mead:2014}.